gustav-mb/PRDAT-assignments/Assignment 1/README.md

 # Programs as Data - Assignment 1

+Non-code answers to the exercises are answered in this document!

-Assignments are from Programming Language Concepts, by Peter Sestoft, Springer 2017.
+Assignments are from Programming Language Concepts (PLC), by Peter Sestoft, Springer 2017.

+---

 </br>

-## Exercise 1.1
+## PLC 1.1

 ### 1.1 (i)

 File `Intro2.fs` contains a definition of the `expr` expression langauge and an evaluation function `eval`.
 Extend the `eval` function to handle three additional operators: "`max`", "`min`", and "`==`".
 Like the existing operators, they take two argument expressions.
-The eequals operator should return 1 when true and 0 when false.
+The equals operator should return 1 when true and 0 when false.

 </br>